spatialos/gdk-for-unity/docs/modules/deployment-launcher/launch-deployments.md

 A flag prefix is not allowed to be empty and cannot contain full stops or spaces.

-If validation fails, you will see an error similar to one of the below:
+If validation fails, an error similar to below is shown:

 ```text
 Flag Prefix cannot be empty.